 Only a few link types appear to work.
 For example, I can see options to open a podcast's RSS feed in either Podcasts or Safari, as well as a non-rich link to a specific episode, but not for rich links or show links.

 Starting with iOS 16, you can securely share a key for a car, home, or office stored in your iPhone's Wallet via Messages and other platforms like Mail and WhatsApp.
 This option is only available with apps that include Wallet support.
+(Note that this feature didn't actually appear until iSO 16.1.)

 Keep Your Connection Secure Without a Monthly Bill.
 Get a lifetime subscription to VPN Unlimited for all your devices with a one-time purchase from the new Gadget Hacks Shop, and watch Hulu or Netflix without regional restrictions, increase security when browsing on public networks, and more.